See "2025: Bigger Drop in Murders AFTER G.E." below for how we estimated the murder toll for May and June 2025.

 The second-half total of 281 became the largest half-year total according to monthly stats available from the Trinidad & Tobago Police Service (TTPS).
 However, 2008's record of 547 killings remained intact for a while longer.

-* "p) The shootings were sporadic, in particular at persons who were in no way connected with crime.
-There was no motive of robbery, gang or domestic violence and as a result the Ministry and other agencies started monitoring this;"
+* "p) The shootings were sporadic [i.e. random], in particular at persons who were in no way connected with crime.
+There was no motive of robbery, gang or domestic violence and as a result the Ministry and other agencies started monitoring this;" (Emphasis added.)

 In the first two months of 2020, 99 murders were recorded.
 This was the largest total to start any year since before 2013.

-In early 2020, there was a Parliamentary Joint Select Committee meeting on National Security after certain allegations were made in the public domain.
+In early 2020, there were Parliamentary Joint Select Committee meetings on National Security after certain allegations were made in the public domain.
 In the Interim Report of this JSC on Pg.
 16, point p), the Trinidad & Tobago Police Service claimed to have “received intelligence that a gang leader had stated that their mission was to increase the homicide rate to 550..."

 Reportedly at this meeting, then Commissioner of Police Gary Griffith “told the committee there was intelligence that the Opposition promised some $42 million* to criminals, to be paid via two state contracts, if they helped get the Opposition back into power.”
 Jensen La Vende, NEWSDAY, February 29th, 2020. *Interim Report, Page 17, point f).